Liars All: Plot

 Set in the bustling city of London, popular football player Dennis Hogue is engaged to pop sensation Casey Kass, which sends his ex-girlfriend Missy into an angry spiral.

-It’s New Year’s Eve and Missy has invited her friends Mike and Katie from Los Angeles to join her to celebrate, starting out at the bar where Missy works.
+It is New Year's Eve and Missy has invited her friends Mike and Katie from Los Angeles to join her to celebrate, starting out at the bar where Missy works.
 At the bar she sees Dennis with his teammate Billy, and later, meet others friends.
-They all decide to go back to Dennis’ place for an after-party.
+They all decide to go back to Dennis' place for an after-party.
 Hours pass and Missy is found dead by a gunshot wound.

 London detective, Sandra is called in to interrogate the witnesses and suspects to get to the bottom of what really happened.
 She interrogates Mike:

 Mike arrives with the rest of the group to the apartment sees Missy already there, where she asks them to play an amped up game of Truth or Dare with make-shift playing cards that were passed down from her grandmother to her mother (who committed suicide by shooting herself in the neck).
 The game starts off mostly innocent enough and they confess their dark (and often embarrassing) secrets.
 Dennis is given the dare card and he is instructed by Missy to steal something from a stranger.
 He rejects it at first, not wanting to harm his career, but is quickly swayed into going along with it.

 Mike offers to go with him and suggests they bring Missy along as to not draw suspicion to themselves.
-The whole group leaves Dennis’ apartment and find a hotel nearby.
+The whole group leaves Dennis' apartment and find a hotel nearby.
 Dennis, Mike and Missy climb up a fires escape into the hotel while the rest stay behind and Mike takes his video camera along.
 Dennis uses a crowbar to break into the first room he sees but shortly after entering, Missy takes out a concealed gun and points it at Dennis.
 She forces him to surrender his cellphone and plans to call Casey and tell her about the pregnancy she had that Dennis talked her into getting rid of.
 She calls Casey but Dennis attempts to grab the gun away from Missy and a struggle ensues.
 Moments later, Mike rushes to the balcony and tells his friends that Dennis has shot Missy dead.

 Mike tells the detective that Dennis killed her in order to protect his blossoming football career and his relationship with Casey.
 Sandra is reluctant to believe him, as Katie tells her that Mike was obsessively in-love with Missy but never returned the feelings.

 Katie recalls the events of the party and how she asked Mike to rekindle the brief romance they had years ago but he rejected her as he always held out hope Missy would love him back.
 Katie in anger almost sleeps with Dennis who wanted to get with her in order to make Mike jealous but turns him down after a brief kiss.